-The collective sense of place existing within the neighborhoods of the Hollywood Community Plan is an enduring source of cultural and civic pride.
-The area's numerous historic and cultural resources continue to serve as invaluable assets toward developing positive neighborhood identity.
-Preservation and enhancement of the area's legacy of architectural and urban planning resources, as well as identification of future resources, is extremely important for ensuring overall sustainability for the area.
+The collective sense of place existing within the neighborhoods of Hollywood is an enduring source of cultural and civic pride.
+The area's numerous historic and cultural resources continue to serve as invaluable assets toward developing both positive neighborhood identity, and international cache.
+The Community Plan proposes a number of innovative strategies to promote the preservation of historic resources, provide incentives for preservation, and provide development regulations to guide new development within areas where historic resources are concentrated.